carp-lang/carp-docker/README.md

 ## Try it!

-If you have [Docker](https://www.docker.com/) installed, playing around with Carp is as easy as doing:
+If you have [Docker](https://www.docker.com/) installed, playing around with Carp is as easy as running:

 ```
-# this will run for a bit
-docker build .

-# it will finally tell you something like:
-#
-# Successfully built 33ca4c7f7d32
-#
-# after which you can do:
-docker run -it 33ca4c7f7d32 carp
+docker run -it carp-lang/carp
 ```

 This will give you a shell in which you can play around with Carp.
 To verify